Advancing Health Equity Program

-The University of South Alabama Department of Surgery is proud to offer a Visiting Student Diversity Scholarship to provide support for fourth-year medical students interested in participating in a four-week surgical Acting-Internship at our academic medical center.
-The mission of the scholarship is to expose medical students from underrepresented backgrounds to the General Surgery training program in the Department of Surgery at USA.
-The award aims to increase the number of Under-Represented in Medicine (URM) trainees in the General Surgery residency program at USA and in surgery as a whole.
-Medical students selected for this scholarship will be invited for a residency interview at USA.
+The University of South Alabama Department of Surgery is proud to offer the Advancing Health Equity Scholarship for visiting students to provide support for fourth-year medical students interested in participating in a four-week rotation at our academic medical center.
+The scholarship includes $1,500 stipend to help offset the cost of travel, housing, fees, and incidental expenses.
+It is available for eligible rising MS4 students with a demonstrated interest in serving underserved communities who wish to rotate as a visiting student with the General Surgery training program in the Department of Surgery at USA.
+The award aims to increase the number of trainees with experiences living or working within health disparity communities in the General Surgery residency program at USA and in surgery as a whole.

 Eligibility